AndreSilva301/Projeto-99gestor/Readme.md

 * **Client Management**:

   * Create, read, update, and delete clients.
-  * Support for nested Address and Phone (owned types).
   * Full-text search on name and phone fields.
 * **Quote Management** (in progress):